herbie-fp/odyssey/README.md

 Followed by getting expression with Herbie. -->

+Odyssey is an application that lets you explore floating-point error.

 <!-- Odyssey is a VSCode extension developed to enhance the interactivity of floating-point error investigation and improvement systems like the [Herbie](https://herbie.uwplse.org/demo/) tool.

 Odyssey is designed to help users identify sources of error in floating-point expressions and then rewrite the expressions to improve their accuracy.
 It includes analyses of local error for particular inputs as well as a plot of error across a uniform sample of possible inputs for a floating-point expresssion, and uses Herbie to generate rewrite suggestions. -->